Two Pointer Techniques for Linked List Problems

 steps from head

-In this way, by traversing the list only once, you can obtain the k
+In this way, by traversing the list only once, you obtain the k-th node from the end, p2

 .